gloaysa/lgg/README.md

 # A table of custom synonyms for date keywords.
 # The key is your alias, and the value must be a built-in keyword
-# (today, yesterday, tomorrow, noon, midnight, "last week").
+# (today, yesterday, tomorrow, noon, midnight...).
 [synonyms]
 ytd = "yesterday"
 tmrw = "tomorrow"